Flirting Scholar

-Flirting Scholar (Cantonese: 唐伯虎點秋香; Jyutping: Tong4 Baak3fu2 dim2 Cau2heong1) is a 1993 Hong Kong comedy film directed by Lee Lik-Chi.
+Flirting Scholar (Cantonese: 唐伯虎點秋香; Jyutping: tong⁴ baak³ fu² dim² cau¹ heong¹) is a 1993 Hong Kong comedy film directed by Lee Lik-Chi.
 It parodies famous works of literature which feature the same characters and settings.

 The title is itself a pun.
 The phrase "點秋香" means "to light Autumn incense", but as "秋香" is the actual name of a character, the title can also mean "courts Chow Heung".

 Plot

 In the Ming Dynasty, there were four scholars, whose literary and artistic skills are unmatched in China.
 Tong Pak Fu (Stephen Chow) is the most famous, for having eight wives in addition to his expertise as an artist, poet, and calligrapher.
 However, Tong's wives are all gambling addicts and unappreciative of Tong's artistic skills.
 This leads to Tong's quest for a woman who can truly appreciate his strengths.

-The Tong Family comes from a pedigree of martial art masters.
+The Tong Family comes from a pedigree of martial arts masters.
 They have two major enemies: the Evil Scholar, a notorious swordsman known for The Deadly Scholastic Sword (書生奪命劍), and an evil ex-girlfriend of his father's.
 Due to these rivalries, Tong Pak Fu is forbidden by his mother to use any form of martial arts.

 One day, Tong stumbles upon the convoy of the House of Wah and meets Chow Heung ("Autumn Fragrance") (Gong Li), one of the four maids in the House of Wah (Who are named after the four seasons).
 This chance encounter convinces Tong that he has finally found his true love.
 On the advice of a boatman, Tong pretends to be a lowly servant 9527 in order to gain employment in the House of Wah.

 Tong finds life as a servant very difficult, until after a night incident (which involved the saving of Chow Heung from rape by the Wolf gang), Madame Wah (Cheng Pei-pei) discovers that Tong is actually educated.
 After some persuasion by Chow Heung, Tong is hired as an assistant tutor for Madame Wah's two young sons, Madame Wah named him as Washington but Tong insisted use lower status name and Madame Wah named him as Wah On.
 After the accidental death of the main tutor of the House of Wah, Tong is promoted to senior tutor and manages to get closer to Chow Heung.